 Intrinsic value is the difference between the exercise price of the option and the market price of the underlying shares at any given time.
-Here are some examples for call and put options.

 Time value

 Time value represents the amount you are prepared to pay for the possibility that the market might move in your favour during the life of the option.
 Time value will vary with in-the-money, at-the-money and out-of-the-money options and is greatest for at-the-money options.